1. Easy access

 Conferences and incentives in Norway are based on the philosophy that people are touched deeply by experiencing authenticity.
 Activities are inspired by the local way of life, focusing on tradition, culture and nature, to leave participants with unique memories.

 A big part of Norway's appeal lies in its diversity, with an abundance of choice.
 Hold a creative event in a chic state-of-the-art venue or transport groups into a traditional mountain hut ambience.
-Combine a corporate meeting with midnight golf or complement a conference session by hosting your own Winter Olympic Games in Lillehammer.
 Choose between idyllic countryside and urban highlife – or simply have both.

 Although service standards are high, day-to-day life in Norway is laid-back.
 The cities have a far more relaxed atmosphere than many of their continental cousins, making Norway the perfect place to recharge your batteries while meeting your business objectives.

 Norway is a safe destination with a low crime rate.
 Even in the capital, Oslo, visitors can walk safely through all parts of town.
 Norway is also politically stable, giving precious little cause for social unrest.
 Life is good here - global surveys consistently rank Norway among the countries offering the best quality of life in the world.